U.S. investigating whistleblower allegations; vows to keep federal workers safe

-WASHINGTON (Reuters) - The U.S. government on Sunday said it was investigating complaints that federal workers were not given proper gear and training before greeting U.S. citizens evacuated from a cruise ship that saw 691 cases of the fast-spreading coronavirus.
+WASHINGTON (Reuters) - The U.S. government on Sunday said it was investigating complaints that federal workers were not given proper protective gear and training before greeting U.S. citizens evacuated from a cruise ship that had 691 people infected with the new coronavirus.

 Azar told CBS it had been 14 days since any HHS worker had contact with the evacuees from the Diamond Princess cruise ship, and none had contracted the disease.

-About 70 cases has been reported in the United States, including 47 cases among people recently repatriated from the Chinese city of Wuhan, the supposed epicenter of the outbreak, or from the Diamond Princess cruise ship quarantined in Japan.
+About 70 cases have been reported in the United States, including 47 cases among people repatriated from the Chinese city of Wuhan, the supposed epicenter of the outbreak, or from the Diamond Princess cruise ship quarantined in Japan.

 “Even if these allegations proved to be true, there was no spreading of the disease from this,” he said, adding that the department had offered to test any HHS employees involved if they wanted what he called “that extra piece of mind.”